11 min read

 It does this through constant renewal of epidermal cells, a process by which skin regenerates itself.
 These epidermal cells differentiate into three cell types – basal cells, spinous cells, and granule cells – before ultimately becoming the outermost layer of the epidermis, or the surface of your skin.12

 This is where the gut comes in.
-When epidermal turnover functions appropriately, the (roughly) 15 layers of densely keratinized, stratified cells serve as an effective skin barrier with the ability to perform the functions mentioned above.1 This extensive process is beautifully orchestrated by the all-powerful intestinal microbiota, located a layer beneath the skin (see image below of the epidermis and microbiota).8 How?
+When epidermal turnover functions appropriately, the (roughly)15 layers of densely keratinized, stratified cells serve as an effective skin barrier with the ability to perform the functions mentioned above.1 This extensive process is beautifully orchestrated by the all-powerful intestinal microbiota, located a layer beneath the skin (see image below of the epidermis and microbiota).8 How?
 The gut flora can affect the skin more directly by transporting the gut microbiota to the skin.
 When the intestinal barrier is disrupted, gut microbiota and their metabolites quickly enter the bloodstream, accumulate in the skin, and disturb the skin equilibrium.8 Therefore, the skin microbiota is an essential part of human health.

 That’s all well and good, but where is the science to back this theory?
 Let’s take a look at the ingredients of Good Green Vitality in more detail to show how using nutrients to optimise gut health improves skin integrity in return.

-Probiotics are beneficial bacteria which populate
+Probiotics are beneficial bacteria which populate our gut with lovely microbes to assist with digestion.

 Probiotics have also been proven to prevent skin bacterial infection and inflammation by strengthening our gut intestinal barrier, inhibiting harmful microorganisms, and stimulating epithelial cell proliferation and differentiation for skin regeneration.
 In contrast, pathogenic bacteria such as Cutibacterium acnes cause skin conditions, such as acne.8 Lactobacillus acidophilus and Bifidobacterium bifidum are specific probiotic strains which have been proven to reduce outbreaks of rosacea, acne, and atopic dermatitis - the most common skin conditions.7